FedericoJ4FRoselli/amisys/README.md

-# AMiSYS
+# amisys
 A BBS/packdisk menu-style replacement for Workbench.
-Use kickstart 3.1 for optimal awesome.
+Use a real Amiga 1200 with a compact flash IDE adapter for optimal awesome.

 ![amisys](https://github.com/cliffordcarnmo/amiga-hd-menu/blob/master/screenshot.jpg)

 **How to use**

 There are several ways to use amisys, here are a few:
-* Write amisys.img to a compact flash card and use in your Amiga using a IDE adapter
+* Write **amisys.img** to a compact flash card and use in your Amiga using a IDE adapter
-* Copy the files in the dh0 directory straight to your Amiga harddrive
+* Copy the files in the **dh0** directory straight to your Amiga harddrive
-* Use the dh0 directory as harddrive path in your emulator of choice
+* Use the **dh0** directory as harddrive path in your emulator of choice

-Please note that by writing amisys.img to a compact flash card you get a properly configured system with two partitions based on the PFS filesystem.
-Please do consider using amigsys this way.
+Please note that by writing amisys.img to a compact flash card you get a properly configured system with two partitions based on the PFS filesystem. **Please do consider using amigsys this way**.

 **Included software**